jaymanmt/e-waste-disposal/README.md

 organise its transport.
 The result is set to 1 location closest related to the search terms and that location would be compared visually on the map by the user with respect to with the json file data to find closest e-waste disposal.
+- Mobile responsiveness added to the charts for better UI/UX for mobile users.